nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/colour/cat-data.md

 After using the first 6 colours on a chart, you can use these again with a 50% tint.
 These should have enough contrast against the background.
 Remember that some colours have specific meanings, like blue for links.
 It’s important to choose the right colour.

-You can find out more on the [NHS Identity Guidelines page on using tints.][https://www.england.nhs.uk/nhsidentity/identity-guidelines/colours/#heading7]
+You can find out more on the [NHS Identity Guidelines page on using tints.][cat 3]

 We recommend using our suggested colour palette in the given order to make sure adjacent colours have enough contrast.
 It'll also make the colours suitable for users with a range of colour vision deficiencies (colour blindness).